 Contact Town Corners Roofing and Exteriors for a roof inspection and discuss what type of fascia is right for your home.

-Damaged Siding On Your House and Chimney: What It Looks Like and When You Should Replace It
+Damaged Siding On Your House & Chimney: What It Looks Like & When To Replace It

 Fire hazards, high energy costs, and structural damage are risks of neglected siding.
 But did you know you should inspect it twice a year?
 Follow this guide to recognize damage to the siding on your house, chimney and even fireplace.